• Skip to primary navigation

 Understanding Obsessive-Compulsive Disorder

 • Excessive handwashing.
-One of the most recognized rituals associated with OCD, increased handwashing may be one of the first signs of an OCD flare-up.
+One of the most recognized rituals associated with OCD, increased handwashing may be one of the first signs of an OCD episode.
 The holidays do align with flu season, so a bit of extra handwashing can be a good idea.
-But if you’re washing your hands to the point that they are raw, cracked or bleeding or you notice that a loved one is spending an excessive amount of time in the bathroom showering or handwashing, this can be an issue.
+But if you’re washing your hands until they’re raw, cracked or bleeding, or you notice a loved one is spending an excessive amount of time in the bathroom showering or handwashing, it could be a symptom of OCD-related stress.

 • An increase in reassurance-seeking behaviors.
 Those with OCD often ask a lot of what-if questions and need reassurance that everything is going to be okay.
 If you struggle with anxiety as part of your symptoms, you may notice this increase with the stress and pressures of the holidays.

 • Becoming more reclusive.
 Withdrawing can be a coping mechanism for those who have OCD.
-By staying in their own environments, they can be in more control, and therefore, triggers are less likely.
+By staying in their own environment, they can ensure control and reduce their overall stress.

 Being Proactive